Sameergoswami/Excel/README.md

-**A. Renamed Initial worksheet name to Main.
-This holds main data source for all other calulations and other sheets.
+**A. The worksheet named  `Main` holds the main data source for all other calulations and other sheets.
 Made the following changes in the Main sheet.**

 1. Conditional formatted to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.
 2. Created a new column O called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.